Return to Blog Home

 Observe how our engineers have wrestled nature and won.

 Schedules and prices do not change.
 Vocabulary does not change, or vary by region.
-In fact, Baedeker and Muirhead tell you in great detail what words to use when traveling, and how items are defined, from baggage claim (the "baggage master" uses brass or cardboard tags as part of "the check system") to hotels "on the European Plan" or "on the American Plan" (food is either ordered à la carte or paid for each day via mandatory charge).
+In fact, Baedeker and Muirhead tell you in detail what words to use when traveling, and how items are defined, from baggage claim (the "baggage master" uses brass or cardboard tags as part of "the check system") to hotels "on the European Plan" or "on the American Plan" (food is either ordered à la carte or paid for each day via mandatory charge).

 There is no acknowledgement - at all - that information may be missing, overstated, or simply incorrect.
 In a 650 page book, all three will be present.